yorklim/tp/docs/DeveloperGuide.md

 **MSS**
 1. User schedules a date and time to meet with a client.
-2. ClientCare sets up the appointment.<br>
+2. ClientCare sets up the appointment.
+3. ClientCare shifts a client from the Last Met Display to the Schedule Display if he exists in the Last Met Display.<br>
     Use case ends.

 **Extensions**